 Discovery of new deposits remains an important element in Newcrest's strategy.
 A key objective of Newcrest's greenfield exploration activities is to discover high-value gold and copper deposits which will be delivered through a portfolio of near-term and longer-term growth opportunities.
 The principal targets are large porphyry related gold-copper deposits, epithermal gold-silver deposits plus orogenic and sediment-hosted gold deposits.
-Newcrest has a strong track record of discovering major deposits over the past 24 years, including the deposits at Cadia Hill, Cadia East, Ridgeway and Cracow in Australia, Gosowong in Indonesia and Golpu in PNG.
+Newcrest has a strong track record of discovering major deposits over the past 25 years, including the deposits at Cadia Hill, Cadia East, Ridgeway and Cracow in Australia, Gosowong in Indonesia and Golpu in PNG.

-Greenfield exploration activities are presently focused within six key exploration provinces - the Golden Triangle in British Columbia (Canada), the Paterson Province (Western Australia) including the Havieron Project, the Tanami Province (Northern Territory and Western Australia), the Miocene Belt (Chile), the Great Basin (Nevada, United States of America) and Ecuador.
+Greenfield exploration activities are presently focused within five key exploration provinces - the Golden Triangle in British Columbia (Canada) including the Red Chris JV, Brucejack and the GJ project, the Paterson Province (Western Australia) including the Havieron Project, Wilki and Juri Joint Ventures, the Great Basin (Nevada, United States of America), Northern Andes (Ecuador) and Southern Andes (Chile).